What Germ Theory Can Teach You About Your Sales Process

 Just like today, people in the 19th century learned their trade in school, in their training, and from experience.
 It was accepted practice among surgeons to wear the same old overcoat for years (to absorb blood spatter).
 The idea of changing clothes and washing hands between patients seemed alien and hard to believe.

 Likewise, today most companies manage marketing, selling, and servicing as separate functions.
-To them, the idea of stepping outside “the box” to design a selling process that matches the customerThe person who pays for and/or uses your products and services.
-Also known as the "end user" (as opposed to channel partner).’s buying process seems difficult and alien.
+To them, the idea of stepping outside “the box” to design a selling process that matches the customer’s buying process seems difficult and alien.

 Second Edition just released-completely revised: